 Gilead’s Co-Pay Card

-Gilead’s Co-Pay Card This card is available to anyone with commercial insurance and provides $4,800 per year towards the cost of Truvada, with no monthly limit.
-It can be used for copays, coinsurance, or for high deductible plans.
-For specific questions regarding Gilead’s Co-Pay Card, please call: (800) 226-2056.
+If you have private insurance, this card is available to cover up to $7,000 per year towards the cost of Truvada, with no monthly limit.
+It can be used for copays, coinsurance, or high deductibles.
+For specific questions regarding Gilead’s Co-Pay Card, please call (800) 226-2056.

-After you apply: This program requires more information and signature from providers here at Nurx.
+After you apply the program will require more information and a signature from providers here at Nurx.
 Please send us the application, in pdf form, completed as much as you’re able and we’ll be in touch shortly.